What Types of Financial Reports Should You Be Generating as a Freelancer?

 - Assets, which are the economic resources you own and could be sold.
 This could include everything from cash, vehicles, real estate, equipment, inventory, and even intellectual assets like trademarks and patents.

-- Liabilities are the financial obligations that you amounts you owe, such as loans, rent, vendor accounts, payroll, and taxes.
+- Liabilities are the financial obligations that you owe, such as loans, rent, vendor accounts, payroll, and taxes.
 Liabilities can also include as any future obligations to provide goods or services to customers.

 - Owners’ (or shareholders’) equity is your capital or net worth.
 Or, in other words, it would be the amount that’s leftover if you sold all of your business’s assets and paid off all of your liabilities.
 This isn’t very common for sole proprietors since they, according to Alan Li in Chron.com, possess “a single account listed under equity that represent the value of their personal investment in the business plus changes in the value of that investment incurred through running the business.”